 A health insurance plan for families (policyholder plus dependents) covers and reduces the cost of outpatient, inpatient, emergency, and preventive healthcare services.

 Healthcare costs in the Philippines are expensive, and they keep on rising every year.
-Without health insurance, you might end up using all your savings and even borrow money to cover medical bills when you, your spouse, or one of your kids get sick.
+Without health insurance, you might end up using all your savings and even borrowing money to cover medical bills when you, your spouse, or one of your kids get sick.

 Although employers typically provide health insurance for you and your dependents through a health maintenance organization or HMO, the coverage may be limited.
 Thus, your whole family can enjoy wider health coverage when you buy your own family health insurance plan.